Get Started with commercetools

 Open the URL of the application and the page will show you information about all published products within your project.

 Even more next steps

-- Walk through our HTTP API tutorial
+- Walk through the HTTP API tutorial

-- Get familiar with our API documentation
+- Get familiar with the API documentation

 - Learn about best practices regarding performance

-Get in touch with us through our ↗ Support Portal
+Contact us through ↗ Support Portal

 - Follow us on ↗ Twitter for product news and updates